photoprism/photoprism-docs/docs/user-guide/settings/library.md

 * :material-fingerprint: **Unique ID**, matches the *Unique Image ID* (Exif), *Document ID*, or *Instance ID* (XMP)
 * :material-format-list-numbered-rtl: **Sequential Name**, for example `/2018/IMG_1234 (2).jpg` and `/2018/IMG_1234 (3).jpg`

 Files that share the same file and folder name (except for the file extension) are always stacked, for example `/2018/IMG_1234.jpg` and `/2018/IMG_1234.avi`.

+!!! note ""
-Note that it is **not possible to disable stacking of files with the same name** as this would break important functionality, most notably support for Apple [Live Photos](../organize/video.md#live-photos) (which consist of a photo and a video file with the same name), any other multi-format/hybrid formats like RAW/JPEG, and metadata in XMP/JSON sidecar files.
+    Note that it is **not possible to disable stacking of files with the same name** as this would break important functionality, most notably support for Apple [Live Photos](../organize/video.md#live-photos) (which consist of a photo and a video file), any other multi-file/hybrid formats like RAW/JPEG, and indexing of metadata from XMP/JSON sidecar files.

 ### Are files automatically unstacked when I change the settings?